ncatlab/nlab-content/pages/1377.md

-Just as the notion of [[adjunction]] makes sense not just in $Cat$ but in any 2-category, lax 2-adjunctions can be defined in any 3-category when the above is suitably externalized.
+Just as the notion of [[adjunction]] makes sense not just in $Cat$ but in any 2-category, lax 2-adjunctions can be defined in any 3-category when the above is suitably internalized.
 So, given 0-cells $C,D$ and 1-cells $F:C\to D$, $G:D\to C$ in any 3-category, we say $F$ is lax left adjoint to $G$ if we have